Promotion through Connections: Favors or Information?: Empirical Applications

-The data also contain information on six types of links between candidates and evaluators.\ We adopt Zinovyeva \& Bagues (2015)'s classification of these links in strong and weak ties.\footnote{ The data also contains information on indirect connections, for instance when a candidate and an evaluator have a common member on their PhD committees.\ Zinovyeva \& Bagues (2015) do not find any effect of indirect connections and we do not include them in our analysis.}\ A candidate is said to have strong ties to his PhD advisor, to his coauthors and to his colleagues.\ He has weak ties with members of his PhD committee, with members of the PhD committees of his PhD students and with other members of the PhD committees of which he was a member.\footnote{ A connection which is both strong and weak is classified as strong.}\ Overall, 34.8\% of candidates end up having at least one strong connection with a member of their jury and 20.6\% have at least one weak connection.
-Table \ref{tbl:DescriptiveConnections} provides further information on connections.
+The data also contain information on six types of links between candidates and evaluators.
+We adopt \cite{zinovyeva2015role}'s classification of these links into strong and weak ties.\footnote{The data also contains information on indirect connections, for instance, when a candidate and an evaluator had a common member on their PhD committees.\ \cite{zinovyeva2015role} do not find any effect of indirect connections and we do not include them in our analysis.} Candidates are said to have strong ties to their PhD advisor(s), to their coauthors and to their colleagues.
+They have weak ties to members of their PhD committee, to members of the PhD committees of their PhD students and to fellow PhD committee members.
+Overall, 32\% of candidates have at least one strong connection with a member of their jury, and 19\% have at least one weak connection.
+Table \ref {tbl:DescriptiveConnections} provides further information on connections.
+In our empirical analysis, we restrict attention to exams with at least one connected and at least one unconnected candidate, reducing the number of observations by 0.8\%, to 31,000.